 The Maudslay engine was the first beam engine built for the Kew Bridge works and began pumping in 1838.

-This engine was extensively rebuilt during its working life, and little of the original remains, although the original pump foundations have recently been discovered during restoration work on the Bull Engine, which is situated in the same room as the Maudslay.
+This engine was extensively rebuilt during its working life, and little of the original remains, although the original pump foundations were discovered during restoration work on the Bull Engine, which is situated in the same room as the Maudslay.